 What happens if I overdose (Methergine)?

-What should I avoid while receiving methylergonovine (Methergine)?
+What should I avoid while taking methylergonovine (Methergine)?

-Grapefruit and grapefruit juice may interact with methylergonovine.
-The interaction could lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with methylergonovine and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 What other drugs will affect methylergonovine (Methergine)?